 Appearance.
 It's in the form of white crystal granules or powder.

 How much can I eat?
 There aren't official guidelines on using erythritol, but most people can handle 1 gram for every kilogram of body weight daily.
-So if you weigh 150 pounds, you can tolerate 68 grams of erythritol a day, or more than 13 teaspoons.
+So if you weigh 150 pounds, you can tolerate 68 grams of erythritol a day, or no more than 13 teaspoons.

 How it's used.
 You can use erythritol the same way as sugar.
 It's fine to stir it into your coffee or tea, sprinkle it on grapefruit, or bake with it.
 Remember that it's a sugar substitute and not real sugar, so foods that you bake may have a different taste or consistency than you're used to.